 On July 18, 2018, defendant DaCorta (through 16804 Vardon Terrace 307, LLC) transferred Condo #307 to Vincent Raia, who managed certain properties for the defendants and relief defendants prior to the Receiver's appointment.
 Oasis Management held a \$215,000 balloon mortgage on the property.
 Mr. Raia's monthly, interest-only mortgage payment to Oasis Management was \$537.50.
 The Receiver was collecting the payments and adding them to the Receivership Account, but he obtained a deed in lieu of foreclosure from Mr. Raia.
 This arrangement avoided unnecessary litigation with Mr. Raia regarding the length and validity of his mortgage.
 The Receiver recorded the deed and took ownership of the property.
 On November 30, 2020, the Receiver entered into an agreement to sell Condo #307 for \$198,000.
 The Receiver moved the Court to approve the sale, and the Court granted that motion.
 See Docs.
 341, 344.
-The transaction is scheduled to close shortly after this filing, and the net proceeds will be reflected in Exhibit A to the Receiver's next interim report.
+The transaction closed on or about February 5, 2021, and the net proceeds of \$187,542.50 are now reflected in Exhibit A.